pansap99/gitGuide/README.md

 git reset <commit-hash>
 ```

 This will reset the repo to a specific commit given by the commit-hash argument.
-This command undos the commits but the changes on your working directory remain (e.g created files).
-If you want to undo both the commits and t he changes on your working direcvoty all you have to do is run:
+This command undoes the commits but the changes on your working directory remain (e.g created files).
+If you want to undo both the commits and the changes on your working directory all you have to do is run:

 ```
 git reset --hard <commit-hash>